mtwebit/Tasker/README.md

 Task management for ProcessWire

 ## Purpose
-The module allows the execution of long-running jobs in ProcessWire.
+The module allows the execution of long-running jobs in ProcessWire using a simple backend scheduler (powered by LazyCron or Unix cron).
+It executes long tasks in steps that can be performed within PHP's max_execution_time() limit.
-It provides a Javascript-based frontend to monitor their progress (using a JQuery progressbar and a debug log area), and a simple backend scheduler to create and execute them in steps that can be performed within PHP's max_execution_time() limit.
+The TaskerAdmin module provides a Javascript-based frontend to monitor task progress (using a JQuery progressbar and a debug log area).
+It also allows the on-line execution of tasks using periodic backend calls performed by frontend Javascript code.

 ## How does it work